Samhuinn Fire Festival

-The Beltane Fire Society - best known for the Beltane Fire Festival on Calton Hill - bring their unique brand of neo-pagan street theatre, pulsating drums, and fire displays to Edinburgh's Grassmarket for Samhuinn from 7pm-9pm on Hallowe'en night.
+The Beltane Fire Society - best known for the Beltane Fire Festival on Calton Hill - bring their unique brand of neo-pagan street theatre, pulsating drums, acrobatics, and fire dancing to Edinburgh's historic Royal Mile on Hallowe'en night.
 Samhuinn literally means "the end of Summer".

 The Beltane Fire Society describes Samhuinn as "A night where the veil that splits both worlds grows thinner, a night where spirits can touch the souls of the living.
 A night to reflect on the year gone by and to look forward to the one to come.
-Samhuinn celebrates the Celtic New Year, with a spectacular procession, and visual pyrotechnic feast in the heart of Edinburgh."
+Samhuinn celebrates the Celtic New Year, with a spectacular torchlit procession, and visual pyrotechnic feast in the heart of Edinburgh."

 The Summer King leads a carnival of summer's last dance - accompanied by the season's final vibrant beats of the summer musicians, the ethereal dance of summer nymphs and sylphs, fire performers and jesters.